How a Stroke Impacts Vision

 One can continue to improve for years following a stroke, but for the majority of people, the recovery is most pronounced within the first 6 months.
 This is why an interdisciplinary approach to recovery will provide the best outcomes.

-Neuro-optometrists skilled in vision rehabilitation, such as Dr. Stein, are an essential part of the multidisciplinary stroke rehabilitation team.
+Neuro-optometrists skilled in vision rehabilitation, such as our eye doctors, are an essential part of the multidisciplinary stroke rehabilitation team.

 Neuro-Optometric Rehabilitation Techniques and Devices For Stroke Patients Include

 - Visual scanning